EXHIBIT 99.2 TRANSCRIPT OF CONFERENCE CALL

 ViaVid has made considerable efforts to provide an accurate transcription.
 There may be material errors, omissions, or inaccuracies in the reporting of the substance of the conference call.
 This transcript is being made available for information purposes only.
 1-888-562-0262 1-604-929-1352 www.viavid.com

-I think if we do end up signing up Denmark, which again, we’re very hopeful for and other countries in Europe in the short to medium term.
-We’ve done that with a couple of salespeople.
+I think if we do end up signing up Denmark, which again, were very hopeful for and other countries in Europe in the short to medium term.
+Weve done that with a couple of salespeople.
 Our current system is run on a very simple platform.
-The margin, I won’t disclose exactly, but it’s very high.
+The margin, I wont disclose exactly, but its very high.
 So, we have a very high margin product with next to no sales costs and laboratories of tens or hundreds of thousands per units, per year recurring year-on-year.
 Screening programs typically would buy once then buy for many years.

-So, this is very, very meaningful revenue and it’s something, which—I think when we talk about this earlier, people put into their financial models tens of millions of dollars in sales commissions and massive sales force.
-All that, we didn’t think were necessary and that’s certainly proving to be the way it’s happening.
-But—so we’re very comfortable with this—the pathway design logistical study in Denmark.
-I think it’s a great way for us to, I mean, I guess, as a CEO, you want to push it out very, very quickly to get it done.
-But it’s very important to get the first country done right.
+So, this is very, very meaningful revenue and its something, whichI think when we talk about this earlier, people put into their financial models tens of millions of dollars in sales commissions and massive sales force.
+All that, we didnt think were necessary and thats certainly proving to be the way its happening.
+Butso were very comfortable with thisthe pathway design logistical study in Denmark.
+I think its a great way for us to, I mean, I guess, as a CEO, you want to push it out very, very quickly to get it done.
+But its very important to get the first country done right.

-These are very practical questions, the very things, which we’ll need to answer in a very simplistic way.
-They’re not complicated questions.
-But you don’t want to launch nationally and then have a problem.
-So, I mean, it’s going to take a few months, but I think it’s a fantastic thing for us to be doing.
-It’s the way we like to do things.
-It’s on real client, so we have to be real patient.
-We have to make sure, we’re doing it exactly correctly.
+These are very practical questions, the very things, which well need to answer in a very simplistic way.
+Theyre not complicated questions.
+But you dont want to launch nationally and then have a problem.
+So, I mean, its going to take a few months, but I think its a fantastic thing for us to be doing.
+Its the way we like to do things.
+Its on real client, so we have to be real patient.
+We have to make sure, were doing it exactly correctly.

-So, these are the things, which we’re very, very happy with this way the study has been designed, the logistic study, and we’d be very happy to do it in other countries as well, because when you’re making that kind of order, you want to make sure, you get every single thing exactly right.
+So, these are the things, which were very, very happy with this way the study has been designed, the logistic study, and wed be very happy to do it in other countries as well, because when youre making that kind of order, you want to make sure, you get every single thing exactly right.
 When you do launch nationally, it goes very smoothly, so other countries will order.

 Yi Chen:

 Thank you.
-Second question, I know that you—on your income statement, you currently do not have any sales and marketing expenses.
+Second question, I know that youon your income statement, you currently do not have any sales and marketing expenses.
 Do you expect to incur any expenses in that category within 2017?
-Can you give us any color on the amount—potential amount in 2017?
+Can you give us any color on the amountpotential amount in 2017?

 Cameron Reynolds:

 Yes.
-So, what we have currently is, Louise Day, who is heading our Communications and Marketing efforts, along with Gaetan who’s our Chief Executive in Belgium, that means spearheading those efforts in the European countries.
-I think so far you would have to say, they’ve had a very good success in getting it down the fairway.
+So, what we have currently is, Louise Day, who is heading our Communications and Marketing efforts, along with Gaetan whos our Chief Executive in Belgium, that means spearheading those efforts in the European countries.
+I think so far you would have to say, theyve had a very good success in getting it down the fairway.

-So, currently, that—the expenses we have in—for those people and that’s what we mentioned earlier that it would be the five countries we’re targeting.
+So, currently, thatthe expenses we have infor those people and thats what we mentioned earlier that it would be the five countries were targeting.
 Those five countries are the ones, which we have been actively targeting picking them off one by one.
-So, no, I don’t expect any other beyond that traveling back and forth.
-It’s very different from the US.
-You’re not going doctor by doctor, you’re not going insurance company by insurance company.
+So, no, I dont expect any other beyond that traveling back and forth.
+Its very different from the US.
+Youre not going doctor by doctor, youre not going insurance company by insurance company.

-The reason we’re very attracted to this market is the healthcare systems.
+The reason were very attracted to this market is the healthcare systems.
 The screening systems are quite often separate from the actual.
-They’re all public, so it’s government, but separate.
+Theyre all public, so its government, but separate.
 But part of the system is separate.
 So, you need to convince a few key opinion leaders that this is a good product and something they need to buy.
-So, there’s no point having a massive sales force; zero point having a dozen people flying around - they’re just bumping into each other.
+So, theres no point having a massive sales force; zero point having a dozen people flying around - theyre just bumping into each other.
 You need to convince some very key people, very smart, very educated, very knowledgeable people.

-So, you have to have a good product, which we’re very comfortable with, a very good value products, otherwise they won’t buy it, but this is all that’s needed.
-So, and if they do decide to do it, they’ll be buying tens or hundreds of thousands of kits, which is—as a massive outcome for a Company.
-If you look at some of our competitors, I won’t mention names, but they’ve lost hundreds and hundreds and hundreds of millions of dollars before they’ve got to 10,000 kits, never mind the process where it’s continuation.
+So, you have to have a good product, which were very comfortable with, a very good value products, otherwise they wont buy it, but this is all thats needed.
+So, and if they do decide to do it, theyll be buying tens or hundreds of thousands of kits, which isas a massive outcome for a Company.
+If you look at some of our competitors, I wont mention names, but theyve lost hundreds and hundreds and hundreds of millions of dollars before theyve got to 10,000 kits, never mind the process where its continuation.

 ______________________________________________________________________________________